JunruoZhu/sentiment_analysis/README.md

     ```bash
     poetry run python ./sentiment_analysis/main.py
     ```
+__NOTE__: This project uses CPU to compute the sentiment scores of articles.
+Please note that it will take you a lot of time.

 2. The generated graphs will be saved in the `results` folder.
 The statistical test results will be shown in the terminal.